Nebelwerfer: Use in combat

 After the crew had loaded and aimed the launcher, they had to take cover 10 to 15 m away to avoid the exhaust flames, and would fire the rockets with an electric switch.
 After firing, however, a long streak of smoke was visible from a considerable distance, leaving the Nebelwerfer vulnerable to counter-battery fire.
 It was therefore necessary to relocate the launcher and crew as soon as possible after firing.
-The loud, shrill howling noise of the incoming rockets led Allied soldiers in the Sicily campaign to give it the nicknames "Screaming Mimi" and "Moaning Minnie".

 Organization

 Generally, mortars of the Nebeltruppen were organized into batteries of six or eight mortars, three batteries per battalion.
 The towed rocket launchers had six launchers per battery, three batteries per battalion.
 Usually, three battalions formed a regiment.
 Midway through the war brigades were formed, each with two regiments.
-A regiment was sometimes reinforced with a Panzerwerfer battery of 6-8 vehicles.
-From 1942, their designations changed from Nebelwerfer to simply Werfer.
+A regiment was sometimes reinforced with a Panzerwerfer battery of six to eight vehicles.
+From 1942, their designations changed from "Nebelwerfer" to simply "Werfer".

-As part of its general expansion, the Waffen-SS began to form its own Werfer units in 1943, although they never formed any unit bigger than a battalion.
+As part of its general expansion, the Waffen-SS began to form its own Werfer units in 1943, although they never formed any unit larger than a battalion.
 These were organized much the same as their Army counterparts.